Hendrickje Stoffels: Hendrickje's appearance in paintings

 While not confirmed, many historians and physicians have theorized Hendrickje may have had breast cancer or a similar condition.
 An Italian surgeon, T. Greco, theorized she may breast cancer based on her appearance in the painting Bathsheba at Her Bath.
 Appearance such as the asymmetry, distended appearance, and peau d'orange on the left breast as well as swelling in and around the left armpit.
 After doing research into her life, Greco theorized her death could be caused by breast cancer.

 The theory has been expected by both physicians and historians.
-The book, Bathsheba's breast: women, cancer & history, is named after this theory, but doesn't help confirm or deny the theory.
+The book, Bathsheba's breast: women, cancer & history, is named after this theory, but does not help confirm or deny the theory.
 Other theories have been suggested for Hendrickje's appearance, such as an abscess due to tuberculosis, mastitis, and improper restoration.
 One of the main points of contention of people who don't believe in the breast cancer theory is she lived for nine years after the painting was finished, which would be unlikely at the time without a mastectomy.
 Paolo Zamboni, a vascular surgeon, theorized the appearance could have been caused by thrombophlebitis or Mondor disease, which could cause the appear but wouldn't be nearly as deadly as cancer.